Meet the Board of Advisers

 The Board of Advisers is dedicated to fostering awareness and understanding about new approaches in prevention, diagnosis, and treatment of thromboembolic diseases.
 It will provide ongoing support for the site.

 Emeritus professor Sylvia Haas, MD

-Sylvia Haas is a emeritus professor of medicine and had been director of the Haemostasis and Thrombosis Research Group at the Institute for Experimental Oncology and Therapy Research, Technical University of Munich, Germany.
+Sylvia Haas is Emeritus Professor of Medicine and had been Director of the Haemostasis and Thrombosis Research Group at the Institute for Experimental Oncology and Therapy Research, Technical University of Munich, Germany.

 Her scientific focus is the development of new antithrombotic therapies, laboratory monitoring of anticoagulants, biomarkers, and tumour-associated thrombosis.
 Sylvia Haas is involved in several clinical trials — in particular, trials involving the prevention and treatment of arterial and venous thromboembolism.